Your Guide To The Best Indian Street Food In Mumbai

-If you are traveling to India (you really should think of going for the rickshaw race), you don’t want to miss the street food.
-After all, India has some of the best street food around the world.
+There are so many things to do in Mumbai, but, you definitely don’t want to miss the street food.
 A lot of people avoid street food because they don’t know what the unusual foods are.
-This guide will show you the best of Indian street food, so that you don’t miss out.
+But, this guide will show you the best of Indian street food, so that you don’t miss out.

 The great thing about Indian street food is that it’s available just about any hour of the day.
-It’s also very safe to eat.
+And, it’s also very safe to eat.
 Just look for the street food stalls that have a lot of people at them, as those will usually be the best and most hygienic stalls.
 Know that the food on the street is usually much spicier than the Indian food that you will find in restaurants.
+There are lots of food-oriented India tours to choose from if you prefer pre-arranged trips.

 Your Guide To The Best Indian Street Food